simonthorell/cpp-cmake-googletest/README.md

 2. Navigate to the project directory: `cd cpp-cmake-googletest`.

 ### CMake Tools
-1. Make sure **CMake Tools** VSCode extension is installed.
+1. Make sure **CMake Tools** VSCode extension is installed
-2. Press **F1** and type and select 'CMake: Configure' *(if not done automatically)*
-3. Select a 'Kit' for CMake in the bottom menu-bar of VSCode to set compiler and toolchain
+2. Select a 'Kit' for CMake in the bottom menu-bar of VSCode to set compiler and toolchain
 for the project *(choose Clang or GCC)*.
 You can change 'kit' later by pressing this part
 of the bottom menu again.
 VSCode may also prompt to choose kit by showing a dropdown list.
 *Note: Once a 'kit' is selected, CMake should build the project as mentioned in next section.*
 *If it builds, skip to the 'Compilation & Execution' section*
+3. If it does not build, press **F1**, type and select 'CMake: Configure' to configure before
+moving to next section

 ### Building the Project [optional]
 1. Create a 'build' directory: `mkdir build && cd build`